 - Primary – the parent(s)/tutor must have at least a high school diploma.

-- Secondary – the parent/tutor should have a minimum of a Bachelor’s degree from an accredited institution.
-This is a recommendation and is not mandated.
+– the parent/tutor should have a minimum of a Bachelor’s degree from an

-The Department of Education Services strongly recommends that an accredited programme for home schooling be used.
-If you go to the www.homeschool.com website you will find lots of suggestions.
-Alternatively, look into the UK-based home schooling group Wolsey Hall, Oxford, or you could try K12 or Abeka.
+The Department of Education Services (DES) strongly recommends that an accredited programme for home schooling be used.
+If you visit www.homeschool.com or Homeschool Cayman you will find lots of suggestions.
+Alternatively, look into the UK-based home schooling group Wolsey Hall, Oxford, or you could try Abeka.
 Accredited programmes such as K12 have online teachers who can help.

 Teaching Requirements